chris-kuo/mind-reader/README.md

 A simple demo is provided with the source code to demonstrate suggestions from incremental partial matching.

 # Sample demo output
+Note that the '--' in suggested word list seprates results with no input errors, 1 error, and 2 errors.

 ```
 Downloading http://norvig.com/ngrams/count_1w.txt
 Processing frequency list file